pkgdown/extra-head.html

 Interpreting the Output

-Let’s look at the key components:
+Let’s look at the key components programmatically:

 # The node numbers where shifts were inferred and accepted